 Though full spectrum lighting is often used by people to prevent molting, it is not necessary for the Zebra finch.
 Artificial UVB or UVA lighting may be used if the room they are kept in has insufficient lighting.

 These calm, sociable birds tend to display their loyalty to their owners by fluttering or singing in his presence.
 However, they dislike being touched or cuddled.

 These seed-eating birds are fond of millet seeds, while any sprouted seeds are beneficial for them.
-Proper amount of fruits and vegetables like carrots, sweet potatoes, romaine lettuce, broccoli, spinach, apple, banana, mangoes must be added to their regular diet.
-Cuttle bone, hard-shelled boiled eggs, grits and pellets form a good source of calcium and vitamins.
+A proper amount of fruits and vegetables like carrots, sweet potatoes, romaine lettuce, broccoli, spinach, apple, banana, mangoes must be added to their regular diet.
+Cuttlebone, hard-shelled boiled eggs, grits, and pellets form, a good source of calcium and vitamins.
 Fresh, clean water should be provided to them every day.

 A shallow dish of water should be placed at the bottom of their cage for bathing to keep their feathers clean.
 Their nails should be occasionally trimmed, but caution must be taken as little bleeding may be fatal for them.

 Most of the illness suffered by these otherwise hardy finches is due to improper diet as well as an unclean environment.
 Some of the common diseases are leg cramps, heat stroke, egg binding, mites, diarrhea, sore eyes, scaly legs, broken wings, baldness, constipation, tumors, and concussion.
 Sick birds should be isolated and kept in a separate cage with a temperature of about 85 degrees Fahrenheit.

 If cared for correctly and suitable enrichment is given, zebra finches can survive for up to 12 years in captivity.
 One individual survived for 14.5 years.